yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 I won't explain each block in detail, as this is pretty standard and there is plenty of material out there to learn how a transformer works.

 For the MLP, we just perform an up and down projection with a Relu activation function in the middle.
+Notice that we will get the input parameters from the dictionary we created earlier.
 ```python
 def mlp(x, mlp_params):